leonardochaia/docker-toolbox-vmware-installer/README.md

 # VMWare DockerToolbox PowerShell Installer

+## REMARKS: You can run VMWare and VirtualBox at the same time without issues
+I've started this repo since I was not aware of the below fact.
+I've switched to VirtualBox for my docker-machines since then.
+It has official docker support.

 This script aims to help in the installation of the VMWare Driver pecigonzalo/docker-machine-vmwareworkstation for Docker Machine.